s-victor/TinyPedal/docs/customization.md

 To modify brands setting, open `Vehicle brand editor` and edit entries from each rows and columns.
 Each row represents a vehicle.
 First column is full vehicle name that must match in-game vehicle name.
 Second column is brand name.

 To import vehicle brand data, click `Import` button.
-Imported data will be appended on top of existing data, and same existing data will be updated with imported data.
+Imported data will be appended on top of existing data, and existing data will not be changed.

     How to export vehicle brand data from RF2 API:
     1. Start RF2, then open following link in web browser: